David Gessner

 David Gessner is an American essayist, memoirist, nature writer, editor, and cartoonist.

 Gessner was born in Boston, Massachusetts and grew up in Worcester, Massachusetts.
 He attended Harvard College where he worked at the Harvard Crimson drawing political cartoons, most notably a drawing of Ronald Reagan urinating on an unemployed man in the gutter, entitled "The Trickle Down Theory".
 He was awarded his degree in 1983.
 He is married to the novelist Nina de Gramont.

-He is the author of eleven books that blend a love of nature, humor, memoir, and environmentalism, including Leave It As It Is: A Journey Through Theodore Roosevelt’s American Wilderness and the New York Times-bestselling All the Wild That Remains: Edward Abbey, Wallace Stegner and the American West.
+He is the author of fourteen books that blend a love of nature, humor, memoir, and environmentalism, including Leave It As It Is: A Journey Through Theodore Roosevelt’s American Wilderness and the New York Times-bestselling All the Wild That Remains: Edward Abbey, Wallace Stegner and the American West.
 His prizes include a Pushcart Prize, the John Burroughs Award for Best Nature Essay, the Association for Study of Literature and the Environment’s award for best book of creative writing, and the Reed Award for Best Book on the Southern Environment.
 In 2017 he appeared on the National Geographic Explorer show "The Call of the Wild".

 Teaching and editing

 He returned to Harvard as a Briggs-Copeland Lecturer in Environmental Writing in Fall 2003.
-In 2004, he began teaching at the University of North Carolina Wilmington, where he is a professor and currently the chair of the Creative Writing Department.
+In 2004, he began teaching at the University of North Carolina Wilmington, where he is currently the Thomas S. Kenan III Distinguished Professor.
 He is the editor in chief of Ecotone, the environmental journal he founded in 2004, which has published the work of writers as diverse as Wendell Berry, Denis Johnson, Gerald Stern, Sherman Alexie, and Marvin Bell.
 Recent work from the journal has been chosen for many anthologies, including the Pushcart Prize and Best American Short Stories edited by Salman Rushdie, as well as Best American Poetry and Best American Essays.

 Recent books and awards

-Gessner is the author of eleven books of nonfiction, including, most recently Leave It As It Is: A Journey Through Theodore Roosevelt's American Wilderness as well as the Ultimate Glory: Frisbee, Obsession, and My Wild Youth; the New York Times bestseller, All the Wild That Remains: Edward Abbey, Wallace Stegner and the American West; The Tarball Chronicles; and My Green Manifesto.
+Gessner is the author of fourteen books of nonfiction, including, most recently The Book of Flaco, A Traveler's Guide To The End of The World, "All The Wild That Remains: Edward Abbey, Wallace Stegner and the American West, as well as the Ultimate Glory: Frisbee, Obsession, and My Wild Youth; the New York Times bestseller.
 The Tarball Chronicles won the 2012 Reed Award for Best Book on the Southern Environment and the Association for Study of Literature and the Environment’s award for best book of creative writing in 2011 and 2012.